-Robert is an accredited cognitive behavioural therapist with a Postgraduate Diploma in CBT (SCQF level 11) with experience of working with a wide variety of issues including anxiety disorders, depression, OCD, anger, self-harming behaviours, low self-esteem and more.
-Robert has a demonstrated ability as a therapist, achieving positive treatment outcomes with around 100 clients.
+Robert is an accredited cognitive behavioural therapist with a Postgraduate Diploma in CBT (SCQF level 11).
+He has experience of working with issues including anxiety disorders, depression, OCD, anger, self-harming behaviours, low self-esteem and more.
+Robert has a demonstrated ability as a therapist, achieving positive treatment outcomes hundreds of clients.

 Robert has an honours degree in Psychology from the University of Strathclyde.
-He studied all aspects of human psychology and focused on self-esteem for his own research and dissertation.
-Robert founded Progress (as its predecessor organisation RFCBT) in 2019 as a way to bring therapy to as many people as possible.
+He studied all aspects of human psychology and focused on self-esteem for his own research.
+Robert founded Progress in 2019 as a way to bring therapy to as many people as possible.
 Robert felt that therapy is key to mental health for many people but is often inaccessible.
 “Private therapy often averages £40-60 per session.
 I didn’t feel comfortable with the idea of therapy being something only people of a high income can access.
 There are many wonderful organisations offering free services but waiting lists can be months or years long.
 I wanted to use my skills and qualifications to make it accessible for as many people as possible privately.
 Walking with clients on their journey has been such an honour”.
-As well as running Progress, Robert is an associate therapist for a larger clinic and works as a children’s counsellor in East Ayrshire schools.

-Arlene is a qualified Cognitive Behavioural Therapist (CBT), with a PG Diploma (SCQF level 11) in CBT and Groupwork.
-She is a member of BABCP, working towards full accreditation.
-Arlene’s background consists of extensive professional experience working with children, young people and families within a variety of settings within Social Work.
-Se also volunteers with Well Being Scotland, working with survivors of childhood sexual abuse.
+Arlene is a qualified Cognitive Behavioural Therapist with a PG Diploma (SCQF level 11) in CBT.
+She is a member of BABCP.
+Arlene’s has extensive experience working with children, young people and families within a variety of settings within Social Work.
+She also volunteers with survivors of childhood sexual abuse.